sagark101/omicron_models/README.md

 ## Requirements

 * All scripts and other neccessary files for our model generation and analysis are in the scripts folder
-* Scripts utilize PyRosetta (https://www.pyrosetta.org/) and several other Python modules, included in the Anaconda environment pyr.yml
+* Scripts utilize PyRosetta (which can be licensed at https://www.pyrosetta.org/) and several other Python modules, included in the Anaconda environment pyr.yml
+* PDB files can be downloaded from the Protein Data Bank (https://www.rcsb.org/)
+* Development and use was done in Ubuntu 20.04.3 LTS and CentOS Linux release 7.9.2009

+## Instalation

+* Installing Anaconda (https://www.anaconda.com/) into a Linux terminal and used to duplicate our environment, in which all scripts should run correctly
+* Install time may be approximately 1.5 hours

 ## Usage for scripts for omicron-antibody model generation and analysis